HandBrake/HandBrake-docs/source/docs/en/latest/advanced/resizing-video.markdown

 If the size of the output exceeds the window size, the preview window will scale it to fit to screen.

 ![Preview window](../../images/windows/preview-window-1.0.0.jpg "Preview window")

+### Upscaling Video

+While upscaling is NOT recommended, there are some instances where it is useful (i.e. uploading to YouTube).
+To enable this, check the "Allow upscaling" checkbox.

+The "Resolution Limit" will still be honoured in this case.

+### Anamorphic

+Typically recommended that you leave this on "automatic".
+If your source is not anamorphic, having this set to an anamorphic option will not affect the output.
+Thus, it is safe to leave on.

+  - When "Automatic" is selected, HandBrake will maximise the output size of the video, up to the source resolution or set "Resolution Limit".

+  - When "Off" is selected along with unchecking "Optimal Size", you can alter both "width" and "height".
+Otherwise, the source size, or resolution limit will be used.

+  - When "Custom" is selected, you have full control of the output dimensions.